 The scheme was designed to provide relief for those facing “severe financial hardship”, so understandably lenders have been sceptical to lend to anyone that participated.

-But most recent data suggests that around 2 million Australians have withdrawn their superannuation, with 1 in 5 young Austrlians withdrawing under the scheme.
+But most recent data suggests that around 2 million Australians have withdrawn their superannuation, with 1 in 5 young Australians withdrawing under the scheme.
 Research also started to emerge that showed Australian’s weren’t using their withdrawn super in the intended way.

 In response to the widespread withdrawal, and misuse, of superannuation across Australia, most lenders decided that a super withdrawal in isolation isn’t a deal breaker when it comes to your loan application.